rseger/Code-of-Conduct/CODE_OF_CONDUCT.md

 - Ask questions without embarrassment

-- Critical assessment of areas of weakness (without blaming others for our oversights or weak points)
+- Thoughtful and honest assessment of areas of weakness (without blaming others for our oversights or weak points)

-- Being direct and critical without insulting others
+- Being direct, honest, or even critical without insulting others

 - Courage, connection, compassion